learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 47. How do you test Server Actions and Route Handlers?
+## Q. How do you test Server Actions and Route Handlers?

 **Route Handlers** can be tested by constructing a `NextRequest` directly: